ciisiq/blackjack-game/README.md

 # ♥️♦️ Blackjack game ♠️♣️

-This is a simples game where you need get 21 points before de computer but you can't pass this number or you lost the game.
+This is a simples game mande in vanilla Js.
+Where you need get 21 points before de computer but you can't pass this number or you lost the game.

 ## Demo